KgotsoChacha/TDD-Angular2-single-page/README.md

-# Movie collection single page angular application
+# Videos collection single page angular 2 application

-This application is a single page application that can be used to store a collection of movies, add movies and follows a Test-Driven-Development approach.
+This application is a single page application that can be used to store a collection of videos and follows a Test-Driven-Development approach.

 ## Testing
 Testing guards your application from breaking existing code.
 It also provides structure as to how the application shoud work.